josefsbreakfast/Polaris-Protocol/Containment_Studies/🌙_Everyday_Containment/README.md

 ---

+### 💭 **Interpretive Note — Practical Indeterminability in Daily Life**
+What Feynman called *practical indeterminability* becomes, at the human scale,
+the quiet uncertainty that shapes behaviour.
+We rarely act from total knowledge; we act within partial information,
+social feedback, and the lag between thought and permission.

+Everyday containment translates that computational limit into affect:
+hesitation, double-checking, self-editing, waiting for the right tone.
+The body and the interface both calculate what can be said,
+and the result is not silence but **measured noise** —
+the hum of life lived within bounded uncertainty.

+---

 ## 🧭 Orientation
 **Everyday Containment** traces how the logic of containment migrates into daily experience.
 Where **💞 Containment Theory** models the field itself, this cluster observes its micro-expressions: